NJ Field Trip Fund

 • Are designated as Title I

-• Serve a high percentage of students eligible for free or reduced lunch
+• Serve a high percentage of students eligible for free or reduced-price lunch

 • Have limited access to field trip funding or extracurricular programming

-Trips can accommodate a class or grade-level group of approximately 25–50 students, plus chaperones.
+• Each trip can accommodate a class or grade-level group of approximately 25–35 students, plus chaperones.

-While the Field Trip Fund covers the cost of the tour and educational programming, schools are encouraged to indicate if they require assistance with transportation, which may be available on a case-by-case basis.
+• Schools are encouraged to indicate if they need transportation assistance, which may be available on a case-by-case basis.

 NJ Field Trip Fund Application